JessicaJuliet/webi/README.md

 * WEBI provides users a multi-page site with an intuitive design which allows users to navigate smoothly between pages
 * On the Services page, users are presented with a clear list of service types to choose from at the start so they can filter the results to match their needs or view all
-* Users can click to 'find out more' about a service of interest which brings them to a more detailed servicedescription page
+* Users can click to 'find out more' about a service of interest which brings them to a more detailed service description page
 * On the main navigation menu, users can go to the Blog or Case Studies page which display a list of available blogs and case studies to read
 * On the Blog and Case Studies pages, users can click to read more to get the full length version of the posts
-* Users can easily view the total of their purchases in their basket or on the navigation menu in the top right beside the basket icon
+* Users can easily view the total of their purchases in their bag or on the navigation menu in the top right beside the basket icon

 #### Registration and User Accounts
 **[User Story ID's 7-11]**

 * Users can easily navigate to register for an account via the drop down 'My Account' menu
 * For users with an existing account, they can sign in via the drop down 'My Account' menu and once signed in, a Sign Out button will appear for them in the dropdown menu also
-* Users will receive Toast notifications upon signing and and signing out
+* Users will receive notifications upon sucessfully signing in and signing out
 * Logged in users will have access to a personal profile which displays their order history

 Due to time constraints, User Story ID 9 and 10 were not implemented and the 'progress' part of User ID 11; however, they have been moved to the upcoming Features To Be Added below.